The Power of Movement: Using Exercise To Combat Depression

 In recent years, these findings have led the medical community to conclude that exercise is a vital tool in treating depression and may even improve the effectiveness of conventional antidepressants.

-Exercise vs Antidepressants
+Exercise vs. Antidepressants

 In some ways, exercising has chemical effects comparable to those of antidepressants.